NFT-DAO/Governance-HOLON/Training/README.md

 Here we aim to :

-* reduce barriers of entry to GitHub
+* Reduce barriers of entry to GitHub use.
-* encourage participation in NFT-DAO's Governance
+* Encourage participation in NFT-DAO's Governance.
-* collaborate in developing NFT-DAO's Governance
+* Collaborate in developing NFT-DAO's Governance.

+These materials will iteratively develop in the course of training Gov-HOLON members over the next few weeks.
+What works will be kept and refined further.
+What does not work will be recorded as a lesson learnt.